Convergence rates for an inexact ADMM applied to separable convex optimization: Algorithm Structure

 Since $\eta > 1$, the ratio $\delta^l/\alpha^l$ appearing in Step~1a tends to infinity as $j$ tends to infinity; consequently, the inequality in Step~1a is satisfied for $j$ sufficiently large.

 The stopping condition in Step~1b is elucidated using the following function:

-As noted in the next section, for either of the parameter choices (\ref{AG_constant}) or (\ref{AG_linesearch}), the iterates $\m{a}_i^l$ of Algorithm~\ref{3} converge to the minimizer of the function $\bar{L}_i^k$ at rate $\C{O}(1/l)$, while the objective values converge at rate $\C{O}(1/l^2)$, which is optimal for first-order methods applied to general convex, possibly nonsmooth optimization problems.
-Moreover, for these two parameter choices, it has been shown \cite[pp.~227--228]{HagerZhang19} that in Step~1b, $\gamma^l \ge l^2 \Theta$ for some constant $\Theta > 0$, independent of $k$ and $l$.
-Consequently, the conditions in Step~1b are satisfied for $l$ sufficiently large.
-We let $l_i^k$ denote the terminating value of $l$ in Step~1b.
+and $\m{b}_i^k$ is defined in (\ref{bik}).
+As pointed out in Lemma~\ref{lem-AG-Conv} of the next section, for either of the parameter choices (\ref{AG_constant}) or (\ref{AG_linesearch}), the iterates $\m{a}_i^l$ of Algorithm~\ref{3} converge to the minimizer of the function $\bar{L}_i^k$ at rate $\C{O}(1/l)$, while the objective values converge at rate $\C{O}(1/l^2)$, which is optimal for first-order methods applied to general convex, possibly nonsmooth optimization problems.
+We let $l_i^k$ denote the terminating value of $l$ in Step~{\rm 1b}. \begin{remark} For the two parameter choices $(\ref{AG_constant})$ and $(\ref{AG_linesearch})$, it has been shown {\rm \cite[pp.~227--228]{HagerZhang19}} that in Step~{\rm 1b}, $\gamma^l \ge l^2 \Theta$ for some constant $\Theta > 0$, independent of $k$ and $l$.
+Consequently, the conditions in Step~{\rm 1b} are satisfied for $l$ sufficiently large. \end{remark}